bishwakiranpoudel/FAQ-RAG-Chatbot/ReadMe.md

 ## Assessment Details

-This project was developed as part of an AI Intern assessment at Danson Solutions.
+This project was developed as part of an AI Intern assessment.
 The requirements were:

 - Develop a chatbot that can handle greetings and FAQs.
 - Use any framework (Flask, Streamlit, Django, etc.).